MuhammadAhsaanAbbasi/generative-ai/02_RAG/README.md

 ### 3 · Embeddings

 Each chunk is transformed into a **dense vector in ℝⁿ** so that geometric distance reflects semantic similarity.
-Commercial APIs such as `text-embedding-3` deliver multilingual quality at a per-token fee; open-source families like **BGE** or **GTE** offer local control but demand GPU/CPU servers.
+Commercial APIs such as `text-embedding-3` deliver multilingual quality at a per-token fee; open-source families like **BERT** or **GPT** offer local control but demand GPU/CPU servers.

 Watch these levers: